Coast Guard, DOT.

-Documents indicated in this preamble as being available in the docket, are part of docket CGD05-03-049 and are available for inspection or copying at Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket, are part of docket CGD05-02-052 and are available for inspection or copying at Commander (Aoax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
-Under 5 U.S.C.
+In keeping with 5 U.S.C.
 553(b)(B) and 553(d)(3), the Coast Guard finds that good cause exists for not publishing a NPRM and for making this rule effective less than 30 days after publication in the Federal Register.
-Because of the danger posed by high speed power boats racing in a closed circuit, special local regulations are necessary to provide for the safety of event participants, spectator craft and other vessels transiting the event area.
+The event will be held on August 16, 2002.
+There is not sufficient time to allow for an appropriate notice and comment period, prior to the event.
+Because of the danger inherent in high-speed boat races, special local regulations are necessary to provide for the safety of participants, spectator craft and other vessels transiting the event area.
 For the safety concerns noted, it is in the public interest to have these regulations in effect during the event.
-The event will take place on June 1, 2003.
-There is not sufficient time to allow for a notice and comment period prior to the event.
-However, advance notifications will be made via the Local Notice to Mariners, marine information broadcasts, and area newspapers.
+In addition, advance notifications will be made via the Local Notice to Mariners, marine information broadcasts, and area newspapers.

 Background and Purpose

-On June 1, 2003, the Offshore Performance Association and the New Jersey Offshore Racing Association will sponsor the “OPA/NJ Offshore Grand Prix”.
-The event will consist of 30-35 offshore power boats racing along an oval course on the waters of the Atlantic Ocean.
+On August 16, 2002, the Offshore Performance Association will sponsor the OPA-SBI-NJOPRA National Grand Prix.
+The event will consist of 40 to 45 offshore power boats racing along an oval course on the waters of the Atlantic Ocean.
 A fleet of spectator vessels is expected to gather near the event site to view the competition.
-To provide for the safety of participants, spectators and other transiting vessels, the Coast Guard will temporarily restrict vessel traffic in the event area during the races.
+To provide for the safety of participants, spectators and Start Printed Page 53309other transiting vessels, the Coast Guard will temporarily restrict vessel traffic in the event area during the races.

 Discussion of Rule

 The Coast Guard is establishing temporary special local regulations on specified waters of the Atlantic Ocean and the Manasquan River.
-The temporary special local regulations will be in effect from 9:30 a.m. until 3:30 p.m. on June 1, 2003.
+The temporary special local regulations will be enforced from 10:30 a.m. to 4:30 p.m. (local time) on August 16, 2002.
 The effect will be to restrict general navigation in the regulated area during the event.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
-The Patrol Commander will allow non-participants to transit the regulated area between races.
+The Patrol Commander will allow non-participating vessels to transit the regulated area between races.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

-Although this regulation prevents traffic from transiting a portion of the Atlantic Ocean and Manasquan River during the event, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via the Local Notice to Mariners, marine information broadcasts, and area newspapers so mariners can adjust their plans accordingly.
+Although this rule prevents traffic from transiting portions of the Atlantic Ocean and Manasquan River during the event, the effect of this rule will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via the Local Notice to Mariners, marine information broadcasts, and area newspapers so mariners can adjust their plans accordingly.
 Additionally, vessel traffic will be allowed to transit through the regulated area between races.

 Assistance for Small Entities